Announcing Best Life’s Energy Accelerator Program! Learn More

 • 60 minutes of gardening on the weekend.

 Don’t forget the strength training!
 Muscle and bone loss occur with aging.
 You can protect against this with strength training.
 This can be done at home with light dumbbells.
-I recommend trying to hit each major muscle group at least once a week.
-Instead of focusing on what you can’t do, focus on what you can do.
+I recommend hitting each major muscle group at least once a week.
+Instead of what you can’t do, focus on what you can do.
 Start with 5 minutes of exercise once per week.
 Build from there.
 Pat yourself on the back.
 You are doing it!
-Remember all steps don’t have to be forward in regard to health.
-Just more steps forward than backward and you are headed in the right direction.
+Remember, all steps don’t have to be taken forward regarding health.
+Just take more steps forward than backward, and you will be headed in the right direction.
 Every single step forward counts.
 You’ve got this!

 Related Posts